 International studies highlight the importance of leadership and inter-agency coordination in the delivery of an effective road safety strategy.
-Countries that have made meaningful improvements to road safety have had leaders that have effectively made the case for change, and commitment to bringing communities with them.
+Countries that have delivered ambitious improvements to road safety have had leaders with the courage to make the case for change, and the commitment to bring communities with them.